qiaochongzhi/cDFT-for-beginner/README.md

 # cDFT-for-beginner
-This is a project of 1D classical functional theory for beginner
+This is a project of 1D classical density functional theory for beginner

 ## Framework